CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## High ground (Advantage)

-Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attacking an opponent on the ground.
+Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attacking an prone opponent with a melee weapon.
 High ground for ranged attacks, must have a more significant height differential than for melee attacks, such as shooting from a climbed tree or atop a castle wall.

 ## Off Guard (Disadvantage)